If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

 But when using a LUT not intended for your specific footage, be careful!

 As with all colorwork, a blanket solution usually won’t work as well for all of your footage, so always review the results of your trials carefully.

-Some of these emulations correspond to specific stocks of Fuji and Kodak film, while others emulate a style (for instance, a couple of example names of looks offered in Premiere include ‘GOLD TOBACCO’ and ‘NOIR 1965’).
+Some of these emulations correspond to specific stocks of Fuji and Kodak film.
+In contrast, others emulate a style (for instance, a couple of example names of looks offered in Premiere include ‘GOLD TOBACCO’ and ‘NOIR 1965’).

-While they will almost always need to be fine-tuned once they are applied, these presets and speedlooks can be very valuable resources.
+While they will almost always need to be fine-tuned once applied, these presets, and speed looks can be precious resources.

 LUT file formats

-LUTs come in a few different file formats, such as CUBE, 3DL, ICC and VLT.
+LUTs come in different file formats, such as CUBE, 3DL, ICC, and VLT.
 Which one you will need depends on what software you are using.
 CUBE is the most widely compatible format.

 There exist 1D and 3D LUTs.
-1-dimensional LUTs give output values for the red, green and blue channels separately.
-Three-dimensional LUTs actually combine and overlap all three channels to produce more subtle color information.
+1-dimensional LUTs separately give output values for the red, green, and blue channels.
+Three-dimensional LUTs combine and overlap all three channels to produce more subtle color information.

 Picture Profiles (Looks)

 Similar to LUTs in that they produce a certain look, Picture Profiles generally are a ‘baked-in’ styling applied directly to the footage as it is recorded.